-- It is possible to share the utility tokens for earning certain things.
+- It is possible to share utility tokens for earning certain things.

 - Tolling users can enter the blockchain infrastructure or decentralized service.

-Above discussed are the six roles of Utility token which it can perform efficiently and below we are going to earn about the issues and challenges it holds.
+Above discussed are the six roles of the Utility token, which it can perform efficiently, and below, we are going to earn about the issues and challenges it holds.

 Utility Token Issues and Challenges

 Utility tokens are a good option for gaining profits and getting finances for new developing projects.
 However, it can provide some risks too.
 The Utility tokens became popular with the ICO boom in 2017.
 This was due to the excessive use of the utility token mechanisms.
-Also the next year this reason dragged them down causing trust issues and constant audit of the new projects.
+Also, the next year this reason dragged them down, causing trust issues and constant audits of the new projects.

 The main reason which caused this fall was the projects had unrealistic goals, and the tokens were not regulated like the Security tokens.
 Therefore, it is necessary that the project must have a real utility.

-Problems that utility tokens faced are as follows:
+Problems that utility tokens face are as follows: